 Engage your skills.
 Engage your passion.
 Engage your curiosity.

-Our project-based courses and development opportunities prepare you to solve complex business problems in ambiguous contexts.
+Our project-based courses and experiential learning opportunities prepare you to solve complex business problems in ambiguous contexts.
 We offer coursework, projects, and student leadership roles that foster a learning environment focused on the practical application of knowledge.
 Besides our proximity to businesses and organizations in Metro Atlanta, Athens itself is rich with project and learning opportunities and home to 50+ startups and small businesses, a startup incubator, and about 100 nonprofits.
 We source team-based projects for our students through the Consulting, Lean Six Sigma, and Innovation Projects courses, the Leadership Fellows Program, corporate-sponsored case competitions, and the MBA Volunteer Dawgs.
 Whatever you choose, you will have many opportunities to make important contributions to a company or nonprofit as a Georgia MBA while developing your skills as a leader and business professional.

 Consulting Projects – MGMT 7440 Business & Corporate Strategy